-- a) Queensland Rail must seek acceptance by the West Moreton Users under this clause 2.3 for: - (i) any capital expenditure project or program of capital works within the West
+- (a) Queensland Rail must seek acceptance by the West Moreton Users under this clause2.3 for: - (i) any capital expenditure project or program of capital works within the West

-Moreton System anticipated to cost \$4 million or more (other than any capital expenditure to repair damage to or destruction of the Network caused by a Force Majeure Event or undertaken to mitigate or avoid any emergency resulting from a Force Majeure Event) whether that cost is to be incurred in a single year, or over multiple years; or - (ii) any capital expenditure project or program of capital works that has previously been accepted by West Moreton Users under this clause 2.3 and either: - (A) has undergone a material change to the scope, standard or costs; or - (B) is to be commenced more than 2 years after the date that was proposed when the capital expenditure project was previously accepted. - (b) In order to seek acceptance by the West Moreton Users of a capital expenditure project, being committed to a capital expenditure project of the type described in clause 2.3(a): - (i) make available to West Moreton Users information on the relevant capital expenditure project which is material for assessing the prudency in the scope, standard of works and cost of the capital expenditure project, to a similar level of detail intended to be provided to the QCA when seeking acceptance of prudency (provided that Queensland Rail may require a West Moreton User to sign a confidentiality agreement on reasonable terms prior to providing it with any commercially sensitive information under this clause 2.3.
-Nothing in this clause 2.3(b) obliges Queensland Rail to provide confidential information of one West Moreton User to another West Moreton User); and - (ii) schedule a meeting with the West Moreton Users to discuss the capital expenditure project. - (c) Queensland Rail is permitted to seek acceptance of multiple capital expenditure projects at the same time (and combine the information provided and meeting held for the purposes of clause 2.3(b) for each project), but where that occurs each such capital expenditure project will be voted on separately.
+Moreton System reasonably anticipated to cost \$4 million or more (other than any capital expenditure incurred in response to an emergency) whether that cost is to be incurred in a single year, or over multiple years; or - (ii) any capital expenditure project or program of capital works that has previously been accepted by West Moreton Users under this clause 2.3 and either: - (A) has undergone a material change to the scope, standard or costs; or - (B) is to be commenced more than 2 years after the date that was proposed when the capital expenditure project was previously accepted. - (b) In order to seek acceptance by the West Moreton Users of a capital expenditure project, being committed to a capital expenditure project of the type described in clause 2.3(a): - (i) make available to West Moreton Users information on the relevant capital expenditure project which is material for assessing the prudency in the scope, standard of works and cost of the capital expenditure project, to a similar level of detail intended to be provided to the QCA when seeking acceptance of prudency (provided that Queensland Rail may require a West Moreton User to sign a confidentiality agreement on reasonable terms prior to providing it with any commercially sensitive information under this clause 2.3.
+Nothing in this clause 2.3(b) obliges Queensland Rail to provide confidential information of one West Moreton User to another West Moreton User); and - (ii) schedule a meeting with the West Moreton Users to discuss the capital expenditure project. - (c) Queensland Rail is permitted to seek acceptance of multiple capital expenditure projects at the same time (and combine the information provided and meeting held for the purposes of clause 2.3(b) for each project), but where that occurs each such capital expenditure project will be voted on separately. - (d) During the Voting Period: